 - white acrylic paint and paintbrush

 Find the center of the 1×2 board and work out from there to ensure equal spacing.
 Then mark the dimensions on the board and write the number in each slot to keep track and also so you know where to cut.

 Using a scroll saw or carefully with a jig saw cut out the notches and sand any rough edges.

 Use wood glue and finish nails to attach the support piece to the back lower portion.
 Mostly this prevents the board from tilting and gives it some footing.

 To make the numbers I made a stencil using the Cricut Maker.
 TIP: Use strong grip transfer tape to make your stencil.
 This gives a super sharp edge and won’t peel off wood unexpectedly.

 Paint inside the stencil using glossy acrylic paint.
 Two coats works great.

 Cut out the tree shape using the dimensions up above in the sketch.
 Be sure the tree fits into the notches.
-Paint green and add different colored dots for lights.
+Lastly paint the tree green and add different colored dots for lights.

-Set up your advent countdown calendar on the mantel, a shelf or ledge, somewhere the kids can reach to move the tree every day.
+Then set up your advent countdown calendar on the mantel, a shelf or ledge, somewhere the kids can reach it to move the tree every day.
 I hope you enjoyed this project as much as I did creating it and sharing with you!

 Be sure to stop by all the wonderful DIY holiday project ideas from my fellow bloggers: